brianc/node-ansible-tower-client/README.md

 # ansible-tower-client

-Easy way to kick of a job from ansible tower from node.
+Easy way to kick of a job in ansible tower from a template by name.

 ## install